the-draupnir-project/draupnir-documentation/docs/bot/setup_docker.md

 :::tip

-This guide is for experianced system administrators.
+This guide is for experienced system administrators.
 If you are unfamiliar with Docker or system administration in general, then you should refer to our recommended installation method of [using Docker with systemd](./systemd).